Nafin Elias, B.A.

 Ryan Puebla, B.A.

-Ryan is a first-year Masters student in the Clinical and Counseling Psychology MA program at William Paterson.
+Ryan is a second-year Masters student in the Clinical and Counseling Psychology MA program at William Paterson.
 He graduated from Fairleigh Dickinson University in 2019 with a BA in psychology and a minor in biology.
 Additionally, he attended Passaic County Community College and in 2017 earned his Associates of Arts in Psychology.
 Ryan is a part of an international honors society for two-year community colleges called Phi Theta Kappa and on his spare time provides workshops and activities to community college students to empower and improve their leadership abilities.
 His research interests include developmental anxiety and depression in children/adolescents living in non-traditional families, coping mechanisms for those children/adolescents, and communication between first generation students and family members in a hispanic household.